 Bottom and top (L-R)

-Glue works fine for this, but so does tape or a cute sticker.
-This is a good time to embellish your gift bag with stickers, stamps or drawings.
+This is also a good time to embellish your gift bag with stickers, stamps, or doodles.

 Top finish off, fold the top down and punch two holes through all layers.
 Insert your gift and tie a ribbon through to close.